HalosGhost/ctf/README.md

 $ make edit    # launch editor with all relevant files open
 ```

-To modify this for another language, you'll need to update `skel` to include the appropriate set of files, and `skel/mk` to reflect the rules you'd like to start with (e.g., replacing the recipes for your language).

 # Status

 This code was all made purely to make CTFs more pleasant for myself.